California State Route 90

-State Route 90 (SR 90) is a state highway in the U.S. state of California that consists of two unconnected pieces in Greater Los Angeles.
+State Route 90 (SR 90) is an east-west state highway in the U.S. state of California that consists of non-contiguous segments in Greater Los Angeles.
+The highway was initially planned to connect southwestern Los Angeles and Anaheim Hills, but a gap in the route exists from Culver City to La Habra due to community opposition to its construction.

-Most of the western portion of SR 90 is the Marina Freeway, a short freeway in southwestern Los Angeles and the nearby suburbs, linking Marina del Rey to the rest of Greater Los Angeles.
-SR 90 begins at Lincoln Boulevard (State Route 1) near Marina del Rey as the Marina Expressway.
+Most of the constructed western portion of SR 90 is the Marina Freeway, a short freeway in southwestern Los Angeles and the nearby suburbs, linking Marina del Rey.
+It begins at Lincoln Boulevard (State Route 1) near Marina del Rey as the Marina Expressway.
 It then goes past a few intersections before becoming the Marina Freeway.
 It then continues eastward approximately along the border between the Del Rey and Westchester neighborhoods of the city of Los Angeles before terminating in Slauson Avenue in southern Culver City to just past Culver Boulevard.